garrettgman/garrettgman.github.io/foundations.md

 weight: 3
 ---

-O'Reilly publishes nine books on data science and one of them is titled "What is Data Science?"
-When you open any of these books you should ask yourself what you are getting into.
-As a term, data science has come to mean several things.

-First, data science has come to mean a _body of knowledge_, a collection of useful information related to a specific task.
-In this way, data science is like library science or managerial science.
-Library science collects the best ways to run a library, and managerial science collects the best ways to run a business.
-Data science collects the best ways to store, retrieve, and manage data.
-As a result, a data scientist might know how to set up a hadoop cluster or run the latest type of non-relational database.
-This is not the type of data science that you will find here.

-Second, data science has come to describe a way of doing science.
-Data scientists use data, models, and visualizations to make scientific discoveries, just as other scientists use experiments.
-In fact, you can think of data science as a _method_ of science that complements experimental science.
-Experimental scientists use the experimental method to solve scientific problems, and data scientists use the data science method.
-Many scientists use both.
+We are starting to learn that most published data science findings may be wrong.
+In 2012, Amgen determined that _only_ 6 of  53 "landmark" medical studies had results that could be reproduced.
+From a scientific point of view, this means that these studies should be considered unreliable, if not wrong.
+In 2011, the Bayer company found it could only reproduce 25% of published findings in cardiovascular disease, cancer, and women's health studies.
+Bayer shelved development of  two thirds of its new drug projects as a result.

+Data science goes wrong in other fields too.
+The 2008 Financial Crisis was enabled by a misapplication of the Gaussian copula, a data analysis technique.
+In another case, NASA analyzed global ozone data for seven years without noticing the hole in the ozone layer.
+The most famous data analysis failure probably happened in 1983.
+Engineers at Morton Thiokol, the builder of space shuttle booster rockets, predicted that the _Challenger_ would explode on launch.
+They had a chance to prevent the launch, but changed their minds after misreading data that proved them right.

+Even famous statisticians can get data wrong.
+Sir Ronald Fisher invented much of modern statistics, but he spent the end of his career using data to show that cigarettes do not cause cancer.

+This doesn't mean you should avoid data.
+Looking at data will always create better understanding than ignoring it, but remember that data is not a cure-all.
+Good science also requires good reasoning and skepticism.

-This is the type of data science you will learn in this book.
-You will learn how to use data to make scientific discoveries, and how to justify those discoveries once they are made.
+This book will show you how to do good science with data.
+With it, you will learn how to use data to make scientific discoveries, and how to justify those discoveries once they are made.
 Along the way, you will learn how to visualize data, build models, and make predictions.

 This first chapter describes the strategy behind data science.
-You will learn the principles that determine why data science works when it does (and fails when it does not), which will make you a versatile and perceptive scientist.
-These principles will guide the techniques that you will learn later—techniques like exploratory data analysis (EDA), statistical modeling, bootstrap sampling, and cross-validation.
+You will learn the principles that determine why data science works when it does (and fails when it does not).
+These principles will guide the techniques that you will learn later—techniques like exploratory data analysis (EDA), hypothesis testing, statistical modeling, and machine learning.

 ## Outline

 In _Section 1.1_, you will learn the vocabulary and general strategy of data science.
-Data sets display natural laws and statistical associations as patterns in values, which creates a method for scientific discovery.
+Data sets display natural laws as patterns in values, which creates a method for scientific discovery.

 _Section 1.2_ explains why data science is difficult.
-Data sets can display illusory patterns, which creates uncertainty.
+Patterns in data do not always correspond to patterns in the natural world, which creates uncertainty.
 You also face uncertainty when you try to apply a statistical relationship to an individual case.

-_Section 1.3_ discusses when you should use data science and when you should use an alternative method of research, like the experimental method.
+_Section 1.3_ discusses how you can use data science to complement alternative methods of research, such as the experimental science.

-## The scientific worldview
+## 1.1 General Strategy

 As a method of science, data science is based on two simple ideas.
 First, that the best way to learn about the word is to observe it.
 And second, that the universe operates according to natural laws.
-These ideas summarize the worldview shared by many scientists, and they provide a the vocabulary that will help us talk about data science.
+These ideas summarize the worldview shared by many scientists, and they provide a vocabulary that will help us talk about data science.

 A _natural law_ is a rule that describes a part of the natural world, like $$E = Mc^{2}$$ or $$F = MA$$.
 Natural laws help scientists understand, control, and make predictions about natural processes.